-If you don’t want to perform your own site backups, then consider getting professional WordPress assistance, or use WordPress backup plugins.
+If you don’t want to back up your site manually, then get professional assistance, or use WordPress backup plugins.

-- You can learn more about a WordPress backup plugin that we recommend using to automate WordPress backups here: Back Up, Clone & Keep Your WordPress Sites Protected With Backup Creator WordPress Plugin
+- You can learn more about a WordPress backup plugin that can fully automate your backup process here: Backup, Duplicate And Protect Your WordPress Sites With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Posts Returning 404 Not Found Error